This post contains affiliate links.

 Here’s What You’ll Need

 The ingredients for this campfire French toast are pretty minimal, and all travel well in a cooler!
+Jump to the recipe card for exact measurements!

 - Milk: Adds moisture and creaminess to the egg mixture, resulting in a soft and tender French toast.
-Feel free to use a dairy-free milk here.
+Feel free to use dairy-free milk here.

 - Sugar: Sweetens the French toast, balancing out the flavors and making it more delectable.